Employee reimbursements

 Offering cell phone reimbursement isn't just about being a kind-hearted boss.
 There are actually laws surrounding what employees are entitled to when it comes to compensation for personal cell phone use.
 Some even compare it to unauthorized overtime.

-How Address the Cell Phone Reimbursement Challenges?
+How to create a Cell Phone Reimbursement Policy

 With so many different laws and unclear expectations, how can companies create a compliant, reasonable cell phone reimbursement policy?

-Pay the Employees’ Entire Cell Phone Bill
+Pay The Employees’ Entire Cell Phone Bill

 While this is an unpopular solution for many employers, for some, it's more about peace of mind.
 By simply paying for your staff's cell phone bills, you're sidestepping any sticky legal issues or long, drawn-out debates over percentages.